zarbielli/zarbielli/README.md

 - :books:	I’m currently studying at University of Brasilia
 - :computer: My course is Software Engineering
 - 💎 Ruby backend developer
-- :zap: I’m currently learning Go and TypeScript
+- :zap: I’m currently learning Go and C++
 - 📫 How to reach me: jlfz06@gmail.com
 - :camera_flash: More about me:  <a href="https://www.instagram.com/fzarbielli/">@fzarbielli</a>
 - :earth_americas: I am a english and portuguese speaker